Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 A strong and consistent sense of scale and materiality will ground our world and make it believable.

 * **Scale**: The constructs of Technology are massive, heavy, and industrial.
 The architecture of Divinity is monumental and cathedral-like.
 Magic's effects can be vast in scope but should feel energetic and weightless.
 Psionics operates on a more personal, precise scale, even when its effects are profound.
-Biology's scale is fractal, from the microscopic virus to the continent-spanning hive-mind.
-Entropy operates on a conceptual scale, visualizing the deconstruction of information itself.
 * **Materiality**: Textures must be rendered with high fidelity.
 Artists must convey the cold, brushed feel of tungsten steel, the gritty texture of reinforced concrete, the shimmering heat of a freshly cast spell, the unsettling, seamless smoothness of a psionic construct, the wet, glistening texture of alien flesh, and the glitching, pixelated decay of an entropic effect.

 ## **Universal Design Principles**